30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 His library is a sprawling 10,000 square meter cultural complex that dates back to 132AD.
 It was more than ¨just¨ a regular library.

-The site was made up of rooms where people could sit and listen to music, lecture halls, reading rooms, and rooms that contained some of the most important literature in Greece.
+The site was made up of rooms where people could sit and listen to music, lecture halls, theater, reading rooms, and rooms that contained some of the most important literature in Greece.
 Outside, there were beautiful gardens complete with ponds and flowerbeds.

 Lycabettus Hill